The 5 Best Budgeting Apps to Get Your Finances Together

 There are several things to consider when you’re looking for a good budgeting app.

 - Account syncing: Budgeting apps can do a little or a lot.
-You may prefer to manually track transactions.
+You may prefer to track transactions manually.
 Or maybe you want real-time tracking on transactions for some or all of your accounts.

 - User experience: How an app functions can vary.
 Are you OK with ads?
 Credit card offers?
 Categories that can’t be personalized?